fajar1411/praktek/README.md

 http://localhost:4000/api/v1/hello-world
 ```

 > You can add queries in it.
+Don't forget to add a token in the header with the prefix `Bearer`.

 #### Hello World Create